Bernie Sanders confronts former Starbucks CEO Howard Schultz on company's labor practices - KTVZ

 By Danielle Wiener-Bronner, CNN

-Schultz, currently the company’s chairman emeritus, is testifying before Sanders and the rest of the Senate Health, Education, Labor, and Pensions Committee during a hearing titled “No Company Is Above the Law: The Need to End Illegal Union Busting at Starbucks,” on Wednesday morning.
-Later, the committee will hear from a barista, a union organizer and worker who was let go, and others.

-Sanders, who has accused Schultz of “illegal anti-union activities,” reiterated on Wednesday that “the fundamental issue we are confronting today is whether we have a system of justice that applies to all, or whether billionaires and large corporations can break the law with impunity.”
+Sanders, who has accused Schultz of “illegal anti-union activities” in the past, reiterated on Wednesday that “the fundamental issue we are confronting today is whether we have a system of justice that applies to all, or whether billionaires and large corporations can break the law with impunity.”

 Sanders mentioned that Starbucks and the union have yet to sign a contract.